 My herb garden probably gets 4 hours sun in Winter and 6 hours in Summer, mostly dapled sun.
 Not all herbs will thrive in this and my rosemary probably needs to be moved but I had a bumper crop of chives, parsley, lemongrass and mint last summer.

-I also have an indoor herb garden, this is how I grow that.
+I also have an indoor herb garden, this is how I grew that.

 Day 3 to grow a better garden: